Techtonica/curriculum/career/interviewing/phone-screen-questions.md

-# JavaScript Phone Screen Questions
+# Technical Phone Screen Questions

 Although less common now that there are cheaper automated code challenges companies can use, it is still common for a company who likes your resume to schedule a short phone interview with you, called a "phone screen."
 The main purpose of this is to screen out candidates who have exaggerated their resume and don't have basic competency and/or poor communication skills.
 It is a guard against wasting the interviewing team's time on someone who is unlikely to make it through the rest of the interview process.